jleahred/jle_cpp_tk/README.md

 - (done) ~~exception type with stack~~
 - (done) ~~double safe comparison~~
 - (done) ~~safe containers~~
-- nullable type
+- (done) ~~nullable type, it is a wrapper from std::experimental::optional~~
 - integer div 0 protection
 - LL(n) parser
 - qt gui for LL(n)
 - .ini and .cfg parsing files
-- timers
+- reactive, synchr, timers
+- ashared_ptr.
+Destroy it ansynchronous way to avoid destroy when using it
 - IDL class generation
     - stream
     - yaml